 We love fauna dearly and making their lives better and free from suffering is one of the fundamental reasons for founding Amberoot.
 Just like all animal lovers we think all animals deserve to have healthy and happy lives.
 However, unlike others in the industry we think it is absolutely crucial to look at the animal welfare holistically.
 That means not only to make better choices for the welfare of animals directly used to make fashion, such as cow (leather), sheep (wool), rabbit (angora), et cetera, but also to consider the wide-ranging effects of the fashion industry on the welfare of all sentient creatures, such as aquatic life, birds, wild animals, et cetera and make better choices accordingly.
 Just because it is easier to link the direct effects and they are more emotionally visible, does not justify the ignorance of the indirect effects, which are sadly quite often even more harmful and at a much larger extent to animals long-term.

 We do not sell clothing made from synthetic fabrics (polyester, nylon, acrylic, spandex, lycra) if a garment has more than 5% of any of these fabrics in its content.
 We are concerned that less than 1% of clothing is recycled and we are even more concerned about the microfiber issue.
 With each wash in the washing machines synthetic clothing release ~700,000 microfibers into our waters (rivers, lakes, seas, oceans).
-According to all scientists the biggest issue for the plastic waste in our oceans (35%-85% of all ocean plastic waste) is synthetic microfibers.
-Being plastic they do not biodegrade for hundreds of years and being small (>5mm) they enter whole food supply chain: plankton eats it -> fish eats it -> birds and animals eat it.
+According to all scientists the biggest issue for the micro plastic waste in our oceans (35%-85% of all ocean plastic waste) is synthetic microfibers.
+Being plastic they do not biodegrade for hundreds of years and being small (>5mm) they enter whole food supply chain: plankton/mosquito eats it -> fish eats it -> birds and animals eat it.
+Plastic microfibers are also shed to air, soil through abrasion.
 At Amberoot we think we should not only be concerned about animals directly used in fashion and our impact on them, but ALSO about fashion industry's impact on ALL living sentient creatures.
 Fossil fuel based fabrics cause larger impact (climate change, leaks, microfibers for hundreds of years) so we excluded clothing made from these fabrics from our shop offering.
 Learn more about microfiber issue here.

 We don’t include products made from fur or leather.
 However, we don’t exclude animal-derived products entirely.
 But, we do ensure that suppliers of animal-derived materials, such as wool, implement best-practise standards and make sure animal welfare is safeguarded and is paramount at all times.
 In all instances where animals/birds are used for their hair, feathers it is imperative that they experience high standards of living conditions.
 Conditions are defined by: careful handling, minimal transportation, clean and spacious living conditions, socialisation with others of their kind and opportunities provided to partake in behaviours characteristic to the species.